An ambitious young man cons his way into the Gattaca space agency despite strict genetic rules. Is he a hero … or a

 Keep in mind that as one half of another twinned pair (mirroring Vincent-Anton) Eugene has to die.
 Both characters can’t survive – one has to fall behind.

 Eugene donates every fibre of his being to the long con: blood, skin, piss and all.
 Eventually used up and obsolete he climbs into a furnace and incinerates himself, exactly as Vincent burns the biological evidence of his true identity.

 In the end, Eugene is one more skin than Vincent sheds.
 And that may reveal something about Vincent’s true identity.

 Who’s the real Vincent?

 One question dogs this story: who is the real Jerome Morrow?
-Yet we know Jerome doesn’t exist except as a mishmash of half-identities.
+We know Jerome doesn’t exist except as a mishmash of half-identities.
 The more pressing question is: who is the real Vincent?

 You can read the film as a celebration of persistence over adversity, common to much science fiction (see also The Martian).
 As one motto puts it, “Per ardua ad astra”: through adversity to the stars.
 This mirrors the film’s entire plot, by the way.
 Vincent battles adversity to lead the mission to Titan.